jackdeserrano/trivia-interface/README.md

 You may also need to install some of these latex packages and whatever is needed for manim.

 You may need to change the argument of `\setCJKmainfont` to match a Chinese font on your machine.

+To do: add support for Hebrew and Arabic display.